ccowens/wordpress-blog-posts-taxonomy/README.md

 - Post title
 - Date published
+- All-in-One meta desrciption (if used)
-- Yoast SEO meta description
+- Yoast SEO meta description (if used)
-- Excerpt
+- Excerpt (if used)
 - Categories
 - Tags
 - Path part of the URL

 ## Notes

 There's no standard way to set what should be the meta description for a post in Wordpress that would be findable in the XML export file.
+You'd think it would be the `description` element, but no that would be too easy.
 SEO plug-ins have there own ways.
-In the example I've used the excerpt:extended tag, because it's based on a standard optional feature.
-I've also changed the script so it pulls in any Yoast SEO meta description since that's in the sample.
+In the example, I've used the `excerpt:extended` tag, because it's based on a standard optional feature.
+The script also pulls in any Yoast SEO or All-in-One SEO meta description.

 I know I could use the list of post URLs and just scrape that actual meta description tag, but that would require a lot of banging away at the site that I would prefer to avoid.
 Also it assumes a meta description always exists.